Spirulina: benefits, dosage, contraindications

 ✪✪✪✪✪

-Although evidence is still insufficient, spirulina appears to significantly lower blood pressure in hypertensive adults after taking 4.5 g of spirulina for 4 weeks: the number of volunteers with high blood pressure decreases from 45% to 14%.
-The higher the initial blood pressure at the beginning of the study, the more significant the reduction in blood pressure numbers.
-Another trial shows taking 2 g of spirulina daily for 12 weeks reduces systolic blood pressure by 7 mmHg and diastolic blood pressure by 6 mmHg compared to placebo in adults with hypertension.
+Although the evidence remains insufficient, spirulina appears to significantly lower blood pressure in hypertensive adults after 4 weeks of taking 4.5 g of spirulina: the proportion of volunteers with high blood pressure decreased from 45% to 14%.
+The higher the blood pressure at the start of the study, the greater the reduction in blood pressure values.
+Another trial shows that taking 2 g of spirulina per day for 12 weeks reduced systolic blood pressure by 7 mmHg and diastolic blood pressure by 6 mmHg compared with placebo in adults with hypertension.

 Posologie